WebOfTrust/keri/docs/Q-and-A-Security.md

 In many cases you want identifiers that are ephemeral, that you know the only event that could be would be is the inception event.
 You don't need to see the inception event, if you're using it in an ephemeral context.\
 E.g. witnesses use ephemeral SCIs so I don't need a key event log for a witness to verify a signature by a witness.
 You can do that with watchers as well.
 In applications like `IOT` where you need light-weight identifiers, you will mostly use SCI (1.).
 So you would use the basic version.

-Want you don't need to do with the basic identifiers is you dont have to say 'I got an identifier but I can't verify the keys before I get the KEL so I dont know the key state'.
+Want you don't need to do with the basic identifiers is you don't have to say 'I got an identifier but I can't verify the keys before I get the KEL so I don't know the key state'.
 For the witness there is no key state.
 There is only ever one key.
 If the witness is ever compromised, then you get rid of the witness.
 You can rotate keys or rotate identifiers.\
 Rotating an identifier is allowing us to change the keys for an ephemeral identifier.\
 In an ephemeral context rotating the keys is the equivalent to rotating the identifier.\